rdb64-hobbies/see_and_select_tokens/README.md

 ## Software Development

+Development was done almost entirely by Windsurf Cascade using Claude Sonnet 4 (BYOK).

+### Version 0.1.0

-The first version of this application (and everything in this README file above this point)was created entirely by Windsurf Cascade from the following prompt:
+The first version of this application (and everything in this README file above this point) was created entirely by Cascade from the following prompt:

 > You are acting as a senior system architect and full stack engineer, and your task is to design and help build a Web application that allows the user to see and select individual tokens as they are generated from an LLM.
 The input from the user is a text prompt.
 That text prompt is provided as the input to an LLM which is used to generate and select tokens, one by one, which are displayed as output to the user.
 Each selected token should be displayed with its background color according to its associated probabilty and with a drop-down menu that displays the top 10 tokens considered with their associated probabilities.
 The user can select a token from the drop-down menu which then resets the token generation process back to that position.
 There should be a button that allows the user to generate a single next token and another button that allows the user to generate tokens all the way to the end.
 At each token-selection step, you will first need to have the LLM generate the next-token probabilities.
 From those probabilities, you can do random sampling to select the next token.
 That selected token is what gets displayed to the user with the background color according to the associated probability.
 In addition to selecting the next token, you need to save the tokens with the top 10 probabilities to generate the drop-down menu for that selected token.
 Use Python for as much of the code as possible, and use uv, not pip, to manage the environment.
 Also, use Flask for the front-end.

+### Version 0.1.1

+Removed some redundancy in the backend code.
+This was also done by Cascade with the following prompt:

+> I see some places for improvement.
+First, in the backend, main.py, the method get_next_token_probabilities, for the second element in the returned tuple, rather than just returning the selected_token_id, it should return a dictionary with all of the relevant information about the selected token: the token_id, the token_text, and the probability.
+That way, the calling functions, generate_next_token and generate_to_end, don't have to redo the work of retrieving the selected token's text and probability.

+Included the top_k parameter in generate_to_end to be consistent with generate_next_token.
+Also done by Cascade with the following prompt:

+> Next, I think the generate_to_end function, like generate_next_token, should receive a top_k parameter in the request.json.